trucngo100/data-analyst-portfolio-projects/Portfolio_Rachel_Ngo.md

 - A proactive, detail-oriented, and hard-working person with experience working in an international environment and driving business growth through **data**.
 - Through my portfolio, you can get the impression that I love visualizing and interpreting product, operational and marketing metrics.
 Throughout my student life, I have delivered over 15+ presentations about airline, hotel industry, buyback service, ecommerce, fintech, automobiles and 4 years of creating captivating presentation materials.
 Besides that, I am also a creative person who has come up with different strategies to approach potential sponsors or online marketing events.
 - Looking for opportunities to grow and make impact with my data analytical and communication skills.
 - I might not have acquired all the skills required yet but I am really willing to learn.
-I really hope to get one foot in the door and contribute my unique skillsets and experience.
-I look forward to collaborating with my colleagues to extract insights from the vast ocean of data available at your company and solve marketing, operational and product-related problems!
+Really hope to get one foot in the door and contribute my unique skillsets and experience.
+Looking forward to collaborating with my colleagues to extract insights from the vast ocean of data available at your company and solve marketing, operational and product-related problems!

 ### Coursework